 1. Discolored raceways and balls (Blue black or silver gold) are the best known indications for a bearing deprived of lubrication.
 This happens due to the metal to metal contact which leads to increase in temperature and overheating.

 2. Excessive wear in the raceway, balls and cages are also indicative for depriving the bearing of lubrication.
-Click here to see how a lubricant devoid bearing looks like.

 This can be prevented by